Ghost-Recon131/FP-a2-s3843790/README.md

 2. DateFormatConversionUtil: Handles converting Strings into LocalDate as well as handling exceptions.

-3. IntegerCheck: Checks the provided integer & handles exceptions if the value provided is not an integer
+3. IntegerCheckUtil: Checks the provided integer & handles exceptions if the value provided is not an integer

 4. RandPasswordUtil: Generates a new password when a user or admin uses the "Forgot Password" feature